It’s time for us to serve you.

-The other option for a VA refi is a Cash-Out VA Refinance, which allows you to take money out for repairs or improvements on a home.
-Whether you have a Conventional or a VA-backed loan, you can still fold it into the Cash-Out refinance.
+The other option for a VA refi is a Cash-Out VA Refinance, which you can use the funds as you wish, including for repairs or improvements on a home.
+Whether you have a Conventional, FHA, or a VA-backed loan, you can still fold it into the Cash-Out Refinance.

 - Veterans who served on active duty in the Army, Navy, Air Force, Marines, or Coast Guard, and (except for a service member on active duty) was honorably discharged

 - Members of the Reserves and National Guard upon completion of six years of service

 - Unmarried surviving spouses of veterans who died as a result of service or service-connected causes